-To help improve your explosive technique and improve your fitness along the way you need to know that running is holistic not just the legs.
+To help improve your explosive technique and improve your fitness along the way you need to know that running is holistic, not just the legs.
+Speed training should be implemented into players regular soccer practice.
 It is also important to use all the energy from the standing leg to push forward and explode into the acceleration.
 When dodging and weaving you need to avoid braking on the outside foot as this slows you down.

 Firstly, set up the exercise where you have to weave and dodge through three cones and then another three cones about 10 yards away on the opposite side.
 Use the running technique above when you first do the drill without the ball and manipulate it slightly when you have the ball.

 Ball control drills can vary significantly but with the help of a friend or teammate they can throw the ball into you and you have to control the ball and return it back to them.
-To grasp the basic of this skill and learn the ability of trapping the ball first your partner must roll the ball into your feet so you are able to cushion the ball with the inside of your foot and stop the ball dead, then return the ball with a pass.
+To grasp the basics of this skill and learn the ability to trap the ball first your partner must roll the ball into your feet so you are able to cushion the ball with the inside of your foot and stop the ball dead, then return the ball with a pass.

 Once you have accomplished this skill, then your partner can throw the ball in rather than roll it to you.
 They can throw it in at a low height so that you are still trapping the ball with the inside of your foot and killing the ball on the floor, then pass it back to them.

 The next level to this skill is to control the ball in the air and return the ball on the floor to your partner.
-Your partner can throw the ball in at different heights, for example knee height, stomach height, chest height or even head height.
-The best way to master the skill is to work your way up to control the ball at the different heights.
+Your partner can throw the ball in at different heights, for example, knee height, stomach height, chest height, or even head height.
+The best way to master the skill is to work your way up to control the ball at different heights.

 At knee height you can control the ball with the inside of your foot or on your thigh, making sure that you cushion the ball rather than letting the ball just hit your body.